inspired by both Scotch and oldstyle Roman types

-The electronic or digital book represents one of the most important challenge designers and developers face today.
-The technical limitations of devices regarding rendering of type, together with their variety of physical sizes, are only two of the main obstacles eBooks have to tackle.
-These facts contribute to an unfair yet appropriate comparison with their analog counterpart, where typography plays a leading role.
-The Play Books project offered an opportunity to approach some of these problems from a new perspective.
+The electronic or digital book represents one of the most important challenges designers and developers face today.
+The technical limitations of devices regarding rendering of type, together with their variety of physical sizes, are only two of the main obstacles eBooks must tackle.
+These facts contribute to an unfair yet appropriate comparison with their analogue counterpart, where typography plays a leading role.
+The Play Books custom font project offered an opportunity to approach some of these problems from a new perspective.

 Type-founding and printing are as much interlinked as digital type and rasterization are.
-The limitations imposed on type rendering due to coarse grids of low-resolution screens have therefore affected the way letter shapes look like.
-This became very clear when analysing the typefaces in use in the most common eBook readers in different devices.
-It came as no surprise that the existing typefaces had a very uniform and almost mechanical feel.
+The limitations imposed on type rendering due to coarse grids on low-resolution screens have therefore effected the way lettershapes look.
+This became very clear when analysing the typefaces in use in the most common eBook readers on different devices.
+The existing typefaces had a very uniform and almost mechanical feel.
 This is excellent for rendering purposes but does not help with immersive and continuous reading.
-In other words, they were not fonts meant for book design.
+In other words, they were not fonts meant for digital book design.

-TypeTogether’s counterpart team at Google, lead by senior UX designer Addy Lee Beavers, agreed that the desired typeface should have a more interesting and varied texture than other fonts being used in eBooks or ones generally developed for on-screen use.
-This could be achieved by means of slanted stress, less mechanic letter structure and varied horizontal proportions of characters.
-Based on these premises and on an intensive iterative process, TypeTogether arrived at a solution of hybridisation taking inspiration from both Scotch and old-style Roman types.
-The resulting letterforms create a pleasant organic texture that helps to deliver very good results for ease of reading and comfort.
+TypeTogether’s counterpart team at Google, led by senior UX designer Addy Lee Beavers, agreed that the desired typeface should have a more interesting and varied texture than other fonts being used in eBooks or ones generally developed for on-screen use.
+This could be achieved by means of slanted stress, less mechanic letter structure, and varied horizontal proportions of characters.
+Based on these premises and on an intensive iterative process, TypeTogether arrived at a solution of hybridisation — taking inspiration from both Scotch and oldstyle Roman types.
+The resulting letterforms create a pleasant organic texture that delivers very good results for ease of reading and comfort.